Understanding Your Invoice

 Proration

 When you change your plan, you’ll receive a proration discount corresponding to the remaining days in your current subscription plan.
-This discount does not consider extras, like email forwards or extra zones, which you’ll be billed for again as part of the plan change.
+This discount does not consider extras, like email forwards or active zones, which you’ll be billed for again as part of the plan change.

 Additional resources